-The Electrum Pro has the personality of a professional and has a strong presence in the kitchen.
+The Electrum Pro has the personality of a professional and a strong presence in the kitchen.

-Verdict This is a paddle that takes time to dial in and is very sensitive, therefore I would not recommend it for beginners.
-The grip is skinny, but If you have small hands and an ability to control your game, you will have a lot of fun with spin and dinking in the kitchen.
+This is a paddle that takes time to dial in and is very sensitive, therefore I would not recommend it for beginners.
+The grip is skinny, but if you have small hands and an ability to control your game, you will have a lot of fun with spin and dinking in the kitchen.
+You can also just add tape if you prefer a thicker handle.
 You can get plenty of power out of the paddle, but it requires a meticulous swing to hit the ball accurately.

 |Paddle Weight||7.8 – 8.0 oz|